juakali-networks/mip/README.md

 Enables Foreign Agent to send RREQ packet with care of Address to Home Agent on receiving the RREQ packet from Mobile Node

+On VM_1 (Foreign Agent)

+<pre>sudo ./mip/src/mip -j </pre>

+Enables Foreign Agent to send RREQ packet with care of Address to Home Agent on receiving the RREQ packet from Mobile Node

 To start the complete process,

 On VM_2 (Mobile Node)